Video Of Raid That Killed Islamic State Leader Abu Bakr Al-Baghdadi Made Public By Defense Department

 The revelation of the video showing the raid taking place would appear to contradict claims by the Russian government that the U.S. may have been fabricating the entire story of the raid, as a form of propaganda.

-Al-Baghdadi was in United State custody in Iraq in 2004.
+Al-Baghdadi was in United States custody in Iraq in 2004.
 According to Al Jazeera, the U.S. took a sample of his DNA at that time.
 That DNA sample was used to positively identify the Islamic State founder after his death, McKenzie said.